JimberSoftware/docs/advanced/entraid/entraid.md

 ![new_client_secret.png](/new_client_secret.png ':size=900')

+>[!WARNING]
-> When the token expires manual action is needed to ensure that Azure AD Sync keeps working.
+> When the token expires, manual action is needed to ensure that Azure AD Sync keeps working.